qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - `async` is contagious. `async` function can call normal function.
 Normal function cannot easily call `async` function (but it's possible to call by blocking).
 - Being not `Sync`/`Send` is contagious.
 A struct that indirectly owns a non-`Sync` data is not `Sync`.
 A struct that indirectly owns a non-`Send` data is not `Send`.
 - Error passing is contagious.
 If panic is not acceptable, then all functions that indirectly call a fallible function must return `Result`.
 Related: NaN is contagious in floating point computaiton.

+## Some common arguments

+- "Rust doesn't ensure safety of `unsafe` code, so using `unsafe` defeats the purpose of using Rust".
+No. If you keep the amount of `unsafe` small, then when memory/thread safety issue happens, you can inspect these small amount of `unsafe` code.
+In C/C++ you need to inspect all related code.
+It's still not recommended to use many `unsafe` in Rust.
+- "Using arena still face the equivalent of 'use after free', so arena doesn't solve the problem".
+No. Arenas can make these bugs much more deterministic than the use-after-free in C/C++, prevent memory-safety [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug)  [^about_heisenbug], making debugging much easier.
+- "Rust borrow checker rejects your code because your code is wrong."
+No. Rust can reject valid safe code.
+- "Doubly-linked list is useless."
+No. It can be useful in many cases.
+Linux kernel use them.
+But often trees and hash maps can replace manually-implemented doubly-linked list.
+- "Circular reference is bad and should be avoided."
+No. Circular reference can be useful in many cases.
+Circular reference do come with risks.
+- "Rust guarantees high performance."
+No. If one evades borrow checker by using `Arc<Mutex<>>` everywhere, the program will be likely slower than using a normal GC language (and has more risk of deadlocking).
+But it's easier to achieve high performance in Rust.
+In many other languages, achieving high perfomance often require bypassing (hacking) a lot of language functionalities.
+- "Rust guarantees security."
+No. Not all security issues are memory/thread safety issues.
+According to [Common Weakness Enumeration 2024](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html), many real-world vulnerabilities are XSS, SQL injection, directory traversal, command injection, missing authentication, etc. that are not memory/thread safety.
+- "Rust doesn't help other than memory/thread safety."
+No.
+  - Algebraic data type (e.g. `Option`, `Result`) helps avoid creating illegal data from the source.
+Using ADT data require pattern match all cases, avoiding forgetting handling one case. (except when using escape hatch like `unwrap()`).
+  - Mutable borrow exclusiveness prevents iterator invalidation.
+  - Explicit `.clone()` avoids accidentally copying container like in C++.
+- "Using immutable data structure is just a workaround forced by Rust."
+No. Immutable data structure can prevent many bugs caused by accidental mutation.
+If used correctly, they can reduce complexity.
+They are also useful for things like rollback.

+[^about_heisenbug]: The Heisenbugs may only trigger in relase build, not in debug build, not when sanitizers are on, not when logging is on, not when debugger is on.
+Because optimization, sanitizer, debugger and logging can change timing and memory layout, which can make memory safety or thread safety bug no longer trigger.
+Debugging a Heisenbug in large codebase may take weeks even months.
+Note that not all memory/thread safety bugs are Heisenbugs.
+Many are still easy to trigger.

 ## Other